Darned99/System-for-Elevator-service/README.md

 Project conduct basic class of elevator and bigger class of system for elevator with proper logic.

 ## Features
-- **Elevator management**: Individual elevators can move up, move down, and handle floor requests.
+- **Elevator management**: Each elevator can move up, move down, and handle floor requests.
 - **System coordination**: Assigns the best elevator to handle hall calls based on distance.
 - **Buffer anagement**: Maintains a queue of target floors for each elevator
-- **Displaying current status of elevators**: Provides detailed information about each elevator's status, including current floor, direction, next target, and queued floors.
+- **Displaying current status of elevators**: Provides information about each elevator's status, including current floor, direction, next target, and queued floors.

 ## Classes